Korean phonology: Consonant assimilation

 Before the fricatives /s, s͈/, coronal obstruents assimilate to a fricative, resulting in a geminate.
 That is, ⫽tʰs⫽ is pronounced /ss͈/ ([s͈ː]).
 A final /h/ assimilates in both place and manner, so that ⫽hC⫽ is pronounced as a geminate (and, as noted above, aspirated if C is a stop).
 The two coronal sonorants, /n/ and /l/, in whichever order, assimilate to /l/, so that both ⫽nl⫽ and ⫽ln⫽ are pronounced [lː].

 There are lexical exceptions to these generalizations.
 For example, voiced consonants occasionally cause a following consonant to become fortis rather than voiced; this is especially common with ⫽ls⫽ and ⫽ltɕ⫽ as [ls͈] and [lt͈ɕ], but is also occasionally seen with other sequences, such as ⫽kjʌ.ulpaŋhak⫽ ([kjʌulp͈aŋak̚]), ⫽tɕʰamtoŋan⫽ ([tɕʰamt͈oŋan]) and ⫽wejaŋkanɯlo⫽ ([wejaŋk͈anɯɾo]).

+Incorrect application of these phonological rules, such as improper nasalization or assimilation, can significantly impair intelligibility for native speakers.
+For instance, failing to apply nasalization rules correctly or not recognizing assimilation patterns can lead to pronunciations that are difficult for native speakers to understand.